VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Lensing Analysis

 \subsection{Resulting lens model}

 Our final implementation converged after $< 2,000$ steps of burn-in, with 100 walkers each, within $\sim 20$\,minutes running on one CPU, using the \texttt{emcee} sampler.
 With 51 images over 19 systems to constrain the $21$ free parameters, we have $64$ constraints on the model\footnote{The number of strong lensing constraints is $2 (N_{\rm img} - N_{\rm src})$, where $N_{\rm img}$ is the number of multiple images, and $N_{\rm src}$ the number of multiply-lensed sources.}, resulting in $\nu = 43$ degrees-of-freedom.
 With a rescaled positional uncertainty of $\sigma_{pos} = 0.5''$ per image, commonly adopted for lens modeling and thus useful for comparison, we find a best-fit model reduced $\chi_{\nu}^2 = \chi^2 / 43 \simeq 1$.
 The model reproduces very well all images, with the final $r.m.s.$ error yielding \rmsfinal on average for all 19 systems, despite the large number of constraints.
+In order to assess the source-plane optimization efficiency, we ran similar image-plane optimization, and found comparable convergence to the source-plane one, with best-fit parameters, magnifications, and time-delays within the $1\sigma$ errors of the one obtained in the source-plane optimization used throughout.

 The model predicts a total of five images for \snname and its host galaxy, including the two images visible in VENUS data for \snname (101.1-2).
-For system 100 -- the SN host (`galaxy Eos') -- the Ly-\textalpha\ emission line is observable at 7455 \AA\ in VLT/MUSE archival data for images 100.1-.4, while the fifth predicted image (p100.5) is out of the MUSE field-of-view, as is also described in Section\,\ref{sec:spectroscopy}.
+For system 100 -- the SN host (`galaxy Eos') -- the Ly-\textalpha\ emission line is observable at 7455 \AA\ in VLT/MUSE archival data for images 100.1-.4, as displayed on Fig.\,\ref{fig:Lya_NB_Sys100}, while the fifth predicted image (p100.5) is out of the MUSE field-of-view, as is also described in Section\,\ref{sec:spectroscopy}.
 Moreover, the NIRCam/F300M and F410M summed observations reveal a faint photometric trace of galaxy Eos.
 The existing images of Systems 100 and 101 are faithfully reproduced by our lens model within $\left|\Delta \theta \right| < 0.1''$, except for the fourth predicted image, 100.4, for which the reproduction is $\simeq2''$ away from its MUSE-observed position.
-Nonetheless, for the two SN images, 101.1 and 101.2, the reproduction is to a tee.
+Nonetheless, the two SN images, 101.1 and 101.2 are reproduced with high fidelity.

 We show in Fig.\,\ref{fig:Colour_image_m1931} a RGB pseudo-color image of the cluster from VENUS data, overlaid with the $|\mu| \geq 100$ critical curves for \snname (or a source at $z_s = 5.13$).
 We display, for the same source redshift, the corresponding convergence and magnification maps in Fig.\,\ref{fig:m1931_kappa_mu}.
 We present the optimized lens-model parameters in Table\,\ref{tab:best_model}, except for the optimized redshifts, transcribed in Table\,\ref{tab:m1931_mulim}.
 The posterior distribution for the different parameters is displayed in Fig.\,\ref{fig:cornerplot_vA_52}.